CHLNDDEV/OceanMesh2D/README.md

 - GSHHG global shoreline
 - SRTM15_PLUS global topobathy DEM

-Additional data required for some of the following examples must be downloaded manually from [here](https://drive.google.com/open?id=1LeQJFKaVCM2K59pKO9jDcB02yjTmJPmL)
+Additional data required for some of the following examples must be downloaded manually from [here](https://drive.google.com/open?id=1LeQJFKaVCM2K59pKO9jDcB02yjTmJPmL).
+Specifically, Examples 2, 3, 4, 5 and 5b require additional datasets from the google drive folder while base datasets are sufficient for the other examples.
 ```
 Featured in  ┌╼ Examples/Example_1_NZ.m   %<- A simple mesh around South Island New Zealand that uses GSHHS shoreline.
 user guide   ├── Examples/Example_2_NY.m   %<- A high-resolution mesh around the New York/Manhattan area that uses a DEM created from LiDAR data.